Review:

 Pros

-• Rich intellectual tradition blending diverse philosophical perspectives
+- Rich intellectual tradition blending faith and reason

-• Contributions to the development of modern philosophy and science
+- Contributions to the development of modern philosophy

 Cons